awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

   --query "DBEngineVersions[*].ValidUpgradeTarget[*].{EngineVersion:EngineVersion}" --output text
 ```

 Amazon RDS takes two DB snapshots during the upgrade process\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken when the upgrade completes\.
+RDS takes these snapshots regardless of whether AWS Backup manages the backups for the DB instance\.

 **Note**
 Amazon RDS only takes DB snapshots if you have set the backup retention period for your DB instance to a number greater than 0\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.